-I, and other disability activists, reached out to Mr. Walker about these barriers.
+I, and other disability activists, reached out to Mr. Walker about these barriers and being excluded by foundations.
 Thankfully, he listened deeply, understood what was at stake and took concrete action.
 Indeed, in his annual open letter he wrote: “The Ford Foundation does not have a person with visible disabilities on our leadership team; takes no affirmative effort to hire people with disabilities; does not consider them in our strategy; and does not even provide those with physical disabilities with adequate access to our website, events, social media, or building.
 Our 50-year-old headquarters is currently not compliant with the Americans with Disabilities Act (ADA) – landmark legislation that celebrated its 26th anniversary this summer.
 It should go without saying: all of this is at odds with our mission.”

 In the time since then, Darren Walker, Noorain Khan and others at the Ford Foundation have taken step after step to ensure that they no longer discriminate against people with disabilities.
 Their transition, while not yet complete, is nothing short of spectacular.
 Not only that, Ford, the Robert Wood Johnson Foundation and other foundations have now recruited a significant number of major foundations to join them in a cohort to move these issues forward.